MRCIEU/2025-p3-retreat-hackathon/README.md

     - Put those steps into a pipeline (snakemake) with common inputs and outputs
     - Document common pipeline steps, along with gotchas and pitfalls
     - Output results automatically into a digestible document to look at

+### 7. Personal Key Indicators of Heart Disease

+Suggested by: Si

+Si to add further details